 Bio individuality – have ya heard of it?
 Probably not.

 Here’s the thing I’ve noticed about the health and wellness world…it really shouldn’t be a one size fits all sort of situation.
-But so many of us are constantly on the search for the next big thing when it comes to wellness.
+But so many of us are constantly on the search for the next big thing (like the one diet to rule them all!) when it comes to wellness.
 The bandwagons are plenty, and often full.

 But here’s the thing – I’ll have a friend who try a new way of eating or exercise that really works for them, but absolutely flops for me.
-It’s a thing.
+It’s a reality I’ve experienced all too frequently.
+What works for one person doesn’t always work for me.
+We all have different needs.

 So let’s dig into what bio individuality even means and why you should be considering it when evaluating your own wellness and nutrition.